polym8th/Harvest/README.md

   2. A Procfile document is defined. web: gunicorn harvest_main.wsgi.
   3. Store Dependencies - All required dependencies were documented in requirements.txt using: pip3 freeze --local > requirements.txt.
   4. Create a New Heroku App.
-    - Log in to the Heroku Dashboard.
+    - Log in to the Heroku dashboard.
     - Click New > Create New App.
     - Enter a unique app name.
     - Click Create App.